donovanmagryta/dyad/README.md

 * Place mouse cursor over a video to unmute and swap audio on non-touchscreen devices.

+* Functionality on Apple devices not yet tested.

 ### Bugs:

 * Fast forward interaction causes glitch in playback for YouTube videos.